PHPCSStandards/PHPCSStandards.github.io/wiki/About-Standards-for-PHP_CodeSniffer.md

 In the context of PHP_CodeSniffer, a _"standard"_ is a predefined collection of rules for code to follow.
 Examples of standards are: PSR2 and PSR12, but a standard can also be eco-system specific, such as a Joomla or Doctrine standard, company specific or specific to a group of (related) projects.

-PHP_CodeSniffer has a number of build-in standards.
+PHP_CodeSniffer has a number of built-in standards.
 However, if you want to define your own standard, you can.
 In terms of PHP_CodeSniffer, this is regarded as an _"external standard"_ and the path to the standard can be registered with PHP_CodeSniffer using the `--config-set installed_paths path/to/standard` command.

 A standard _may_ contain sniffs, but it doesn't have to.
 More about this below.